techacharya/Cources/linux/introduction/introduction.md

   - The basic way is to add the code to the kernel source file itself and recompile the **kernel**.
   - A more efficient way is to add module is by adding code to the **kernel** while it is running.
 A module can be configured as built-in or loadable.
 To dynamically load or remove a module, it has to be configured as a loadable module in the kernel configuration.

+Using modules can save memory, because they are loaded only when the system is actually using them.
+All parts of the base kernel stay loaded, in real storage, not just virtual storage.

+Modules are much faster to maintain and debug.

 #### Obtain kernel modules information
 Modules are stored in **/usr/lib/modules/$(uname -r)/kernel**.
 You can use the command **`uname -r`** to get your current kernel release version.